bmcilw1/DataStructuresAndAlgosPractice/LongestIncreasingSubsequence/solution.md

 The longest chain is the first or the second, either one is irreverent.

-Each problem can be broken down into sub problems, and they form a series of directed acyclic graph (DAG).
+Each problem can be broken down into sub problems, and these sub-problems form a series of directed acyclic graph (DAG).
+This is the first telltale characteristic of a DP problem.

+Now, let's see what happens when we add more elements to the end of the list, on the end that's pointed to by the DAG.

 Given
 [0,3,1,6,2,2,7]

+You get
-0 -> 3 -> 6
+(0 -> 3 -> 6) -> 7
-0 -> 1 -> 6
+(0 -> 1 -> 6) -> 7
+(3 -> 6) -> 7
+(1 -> 6) -> 7
-3 -> 6
+2 -> 7
-1 -> 6
+2 -> 7

+Again, the top two are the longest.

+Notice that the answer builds directly on the previous.

 ### Resources
 * [This](https://www.youtube.com/watch?v=aPQY__2H3tE) video walks through this particular problem